 - Calming scents in an essential oil diffuser

-- Choosing products I’m mindful of using around my home and family
+- Choosing clean products I’m mindful of using around my home and family

 If you want more ideas like this, you may like these blog posts here: